ArctosDB/documentation/_documentation/permits.markdown

 Permit Number or Permit Identifier is an identifying text string.
 This is often assigned by the agency issuing the permit.
 Permit number is a required field; enter any suitable value which will help in locating the permit when such an identifier has not been provided by the issuer.

+## use_condition

+Use Condition ([ctuse_condition](http://arctos.database.museum/info/ctDocumentation.cfm?table=ctuse_condition))is a very brief summary of the conditions imposed by a permit, meant to be displayed in various contexts to guide necessary research.

+## use_condition_summary

+Use Condition Summary is an elaboration of use_condition; it should sufficiently convey to most users most of the time what the permit requires.
+(For more complex situations, the permit itself should be consulted.)

 ## permit_remarks